schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

+	.. function:: intersections()

+		returns a list of all intersections between overlapiung paths in the layer.

 	.. function:: intersectionsBetweenPoints(Point1, Point2, components=False)

 		Return all intersection points between a measurement line and the paths in the layer.
 This is basically identical to the measurement tool in the UI.